 Red eggs are perhaps the brightest symbol of Greek Easter, representing the blood of Christ and rebirth.

-Here is a simple method that will make your eggs shiny and bright!
+Here is a simple method that will leave your eggs shiny and bright!

 - 12 x eggs

 - oil (for polishing)